lukasdo/Decent-Gaggia/README.md

 - [x] PID using an arduino
 - [x] Over the air updates
 - [x] Switching between brew mode and steam mode
+- [ ] Powering the Arduino from the Gaggia
 - [ ] Editing setpoints via interface
 - [ ] Pressure profiling
 - [ ] Weighing shots